tweag/nickel/doc/manual/typing.md

 acts like a type cast, but whose verification is delayed to run-time.

 Dually to a static type annotation, a contract application also *turns the typechecker off again*.
 You are back in the dynamic world.
-This is illustrated by the following program being accepted, where we inlined `x` inside the statically typed block:
+Even in a statically typed block, a contract application can thus serve to embed dynamically typed code that you know is correct but wouldn't typecheck:

 ```nickel
 (1 + ((if true then 0 else "a" | Num)) : Num
 ```

-While a fully statically typed version is rejected because of the type mismatch between branches:
+The code above is accepted, while a fully statically typed version is rejected because of the type mismatch between the if branches:

 ```nickel
 (1 + (if true then 0 else "a")) : Num